Clinical Campus Site Assignment

 Policy Statement

-The Robert Larner, M.D.
-College of Medicine at the University of Vermont offers two clinical campuses for clinical level training, during the admissions process, one in Vermont and one in Connecticut.
+During the admissions process, the University of Vermont Larner College of Medicine (LCOM) offers two campuses for clinical level training, one in Vermont and one in Connecticut.
 After students interview at the Larner College of Medicine, they complete a form indicating their clinical campus preference and are accepted to one of these two clinical campuses.
-Students cannot request a change in clinical campus after acceptance and prior to matriculation.
-During the pre-clerkship training (Foundations Level), there is a process for a medical student to request a change of clinical campus when circumstances support a change.
+Students can request a change in clinical campus after acceptance and prior to matriculation through the Campus Assignment Appeal process contingent upon available space at the requested campus.
+During the pre-clerkship curriculum (Foundations Level), there is a process for a medical student to request a change of clinical campus when circumstances support a change.
 Note that all final decisions will be dependent on clinical capacity considerations.
 Thus, there is no guarantee that campus change requests will be accommodated.

 Policy Elaboration